Dionysi/AnnotationTool-Release/Annotation-rules-refactor.md

 ## Annotation rules

 The present scheme only considers verbal actions for annotations.
 A **verbal action** is any sound an individual produces with their voice that contains language.
-Verbal actions are categorized as either a stimulus or as a response.
-In this scheme, a **conversation** refers to a stimulus followed by _at least one_ response.
+Verbal actions are categorized as either a stimulus, as a response, or as ambiguous.
+In the present annotation scheme a **conversation** refers to a stimulus followed by _at least one_ response.

 ### Stimulus